Sugar Apple Fairy Tale: Characters

-Elliot is a silver sugar master who attends the Paige Workshop and serves as its representative due to the headmaster's poor health.
-He is flirtatious and easy-going and is engaged to Bridget Paige.
+Elliot is a silver sugar master from the Paige Workshop and serves as its representative due to the headmaster's poor health.
+Though flirtatious and easygoing, he is dependable and level-headed, caring deeply about the workshop and stepping up when it matters.
+Despite his relaxed demeanor, he is highly skilled and consistently supports Anne and the others whenever they need him.
+He is also engaged to Bridget Paige.